Title: Sexual Differentiation Underlying Philosophical Underpinnings

 United Nations Office of Drugs and Crime; books written by those who witnessed opium production and trade first hand; and news articles and academic journals chronicling different aspects of Afghan opium production.

-Title: Coming Out of the Boudoir: Gays in the Francophonie
+Title: Coming Out of the Boudoir: Gays in the Francophonies

 Abstracts for Poster Sessions

 Title: The Old Testament's influence on the United States Constitution

 Abstract: This research tests the hypothesis that the Old Testament of the Bible influenced the framers in drafting the Constitution.
 It is necessary to approach this issue using interdisciplinary methods to develop a full understanding, because the issue cannot be adequately examined through one disciplinary lens.
 Therefore, three lenses are employed: Religion, namely Biblical Studies and Old Testament Theology, Political Science, namely Modern Political Philosophy, and Law, namely Constitutional Law.
 The research methodology entails examining the Constitution's content, influences and interpretation.
 To do this, it is necessary to examine, simultaneously, disciplinary concepts such as original intent, the Constitutional Convention, United States Supreme Court cases, modern political philosophy and Christianity in the 1700s.
 By analyzing the framers' personal influences and intentions in light of those disciplinary concepts, the conclusion that the Old Testament affected the Constitution is a sustainable one.
 The poster for the Student Research Symposium will entail particular parts of the Constitution and how the original intent was religiously inspired.

 Title: Transfer of Property Rights: Finding the "Public Good" in Eminent Domain

 Presenters: Christine Aramini